timcraft/hom/README.md

 ```

 The third constructor argument is the inner content, which can be a string,
-another element object, or an array of child items.
+another element object, or an array of child nodes.
 For example, here's how
-you can represent elements with attributes:
+you can represent various elements with inner content:

 ```ruby
 span = HOM::Element.new(:span, nil, '')